 Your First Actual Work

-If you want to explore alternatives before committing to a direction:
+If you already have a clear picture of what you're building and want to explore alternatives before committing to a direction, start with:

 If Something Goes Wrong

-/pod init fails — "CocoPlus already initialized" — Your pod exists.
-Run /pod status.
-If you genuinely want to start fresh, remove .cocoplus/ manually, but this discards all existing state.
+$pod init fails — "CocoPlus already initialized" — This is a warning, not an error.
+Your pod already exists.
+Run $pod status to see its current state.
+If you genuinely want to start fresh, remove .cocoplus/ manually and re-run, but be aware this discards all existing state.

-Command not recognized — Verify the plugin is installed with coco plugins list.
+Command not recognized — CocoPlus commands require the plugin to be active in your Coco session.
+If you see "command not found" on any / command, verify the plugin is installed with coco plugins list.

-Safety Gate blocking an intended operation — The default normal mode warns but doesn't block.
-If you're in strict mode, run /safety normal to reduce protection level.
-Never use /safety off with production data.
+Safety Gate blocking a command you intended — The default safety mode (normal) warns on potentially destructive SQL but doesn't block it.
+If you're in strict mode and getting hard blocks on operations you need, run $safety normal to reduce protection level.
+Never use $safety off in an environment with production data.

 Setup is not overhead.
 Setup is the first act of professional intent — the moment you decide to build deliberately instead of by accident.